shubhamkurkute/Second-Brain/Aws/AWS - Solution Architect/EC2 Fundamentals/EC2 Fundamentals..md

 	- m5.2xlarge
 	- m = Instance class
 	- 5 = generation
-	- 2xlarge = size within
+	- 2xlarge = size of the instance i.e. more the size more the memory more the CPU on the instance.

 ## EC2 User Data